handpoint/cordova-plugin-handpoint/README.md

 # How to implement:
 Copy the implementation from our iOS client (mPos).
 Do the sale, handle the callback event in the object and call the javascript callback from there.

+N.b. the names of the methods are not the same in iOS and Android/.Net so names must be mapped (I added the dictionary for that)

 Handle system events (when the app is closed/paused, put in background etc.)
 Add the current_reader variable to handle disconnect/reconnect when app goes got background, comes to foreground.